RonaldGRowe/Group-Entertainment-Website/README.md

 - Additional content

 # Personal Accomplishments
-- Found and used a Jquery Plugin to achieve scrolling of multiple entertainment options
+- Found and implemented a Jquery Plugin to achieve scrolling of multiple entertainment options
-- Created a CSS slider using images to look like a movie film strip on the homepage
+- Created a CSS slider using images, achieving a movie film strip look on the homepage
 - Fixed a bug that would not allow for transparent backgrounds on links due to the template's stylesheet
 - Worked with a team to create and complete a project

 # Issues
 - Everyone on the team did not contribute equally
-- A white background behind links due to using the template (fixed)
+- A white background behind links due to using a template (fixed)
-- CSS slider glitches as images move across the screen (downside of this technology)
+- CSS slider glitches as images move across the screen (a downside of this technology)
 - Colors chosen to improve readability do not render the same on every display